MunchLab/ECT-Leaf-CNN/README.md

 Here we present `ECT-Leaf-CNN`, a repository of python code used to classify ECT summaries of leaf shape, as described in Chapters 4 and 5 of [this dissertation](https://www.proquest.com/openview/b5047898828a759dba5de90c460bde39/1?pq-origsite=gscholar&cbl=18750&diss=y).
 Note that the tutorial example contained in `leaf-example-tutorial` utilizes the [ect](https://munchlab.github.io/ect/index.html#) python package for all ECT computation, which can be installed using `pip install ect`.
-However, the experiments and code in `scripts` are use a local version of code for ect computation (in `ect_sarah.py`).

 ## To install